-Innovation case study: Bishop Kearney (Brooklyn, NY)
+Innovation story: Bishop Kearney (Brooklyn, NY)

 Bishop Kearney High School (Brooklyn), one of the schools with whom Basecamp has partnered, is in the middle of a leapfrog moment.